 Change Batteries and Check Smoke and Carbon Monoxide Detectors

 You should change the batteries in your smoke and carbon monoxide detectors twice a year.
 Protecting your indoor air quality is essential to a healthy home.
-Even if your unit is hard wired and doesn’t require batteries, you need to test the units to make sure they are working properly.
+Even if your unit is hard-wired and doesn’t require batteries, you need to test the units to make sure they are working properly.
 If you discover your units aren’t working, replace them to make sure your home is safe this winter.

 Deep Clean Your Home

-Before the busy holiday season begins, you might need to complete a deep clean of your home to remove dust and dirt that has built up over the summer.
+Before the busy holiday season begins, you might need to complete a deep cleaning of your home to remove dust and dirt that has built up over the summer.
 Remove your vent registers and wash them in soapy water and dry completely before replacing them.
 Clean your blinds and window coverings and vacuum behind your stove and fridge.
 You should also clean your dryer vent and make sure there is sufficient airflow coming from your furnace.
-Do not cover your furnace vents with furniture and be sure to keep all your vents open so the heat in your home is balanced.
+Do not cover your furnace vents with furniture, and be sure to keep all your vents open so the heat in your home is balanced.

 After you’ve made sure you’ve completed the steps above, then it’s time to call in a professional to help with the more technical tasks.
 These are tasks that deal with complex HVAC parts.
 Don’t risk damaging your system by doing these yourself.